RoboForm Review: Quick Expert Summary

 Automatic Form Filling

 RoboForm started as a form-filling software and only later moved into password management.
-Because of that, RoboForm’s web form-filling capabilities are among the best when compared with rival password managers.
+As a result, RoboForm’s web form-filling capabilities are among the best in the market.

 RoboForm offers 7 different templates for form-filling, as well as the option to customize your own template.
 These are the different options: